chris-bc/esp32-gravity/README.md

 * Connect RX on the Flipper (pin 14) to TX/TX0 on the ESP32
 * Start Gravity on the Flipper

+I've been told to avoid powering the ESP32 from Flipper's 3V3 pin, purportedly because *it does not support hot plugging*.

+I have no idea whether that's true or not, or what it would mean if it were true, but consider yoursef warned.
+(I use the 3V3 pin myself).

 ## Using Gravity